Phantas0s/devdash-doc/content/reference/projects/_index.md

         num_color: red
 ```

-You can as well create themes and attach them to precise widgets:
+You can as well create themes and attach them to some widgets:

 ```yaml
 projects: